 Most of us do not remain in our body when difficult emotions arise.
 Rather than feel our emotions, our minds try to figure out how to change our discomfort.
-This is where so much of our unnecessary "doing" comes from.
-Learning how to move forward intuitively, however, can save years of unnecessary steps.
-We can liken progressing in life to progressing in therapy.
+This disembodiment is where so much of our unnecessary "doing" comes from.
+Learning how to move forward intuitively, however, can save many unnecessary steps.

-Successful therapy clients slowed down their talking and groped for words.
+Successful therapy clients slowed down and groped for words.
 They identified feelings in their body - even as their body awareness felt vague and difficult to describe at first.
-This leaning into what is not yet known in the body, is in essence, a perfect description of intuition.
-Cultivating intuition involves sensing inside of our body to discover the next step that we need to take in our life.
+This leaning into what is not yet known in the body is a perfect description of intuition.
+Cultivating intuition involves sensing inside of our body to discover the next step that we need to take.

 Accessing Intuition with Collage

 Overriding conflicting parts of ourselves, we can temporarily take vigorous and sometimes successful action in the world.
 Yet, until we turn towards our inner conflicts with love and acceptance, our efforts to clearly connect to our intuition will be thwarted.